 Every year, Mary Queen of Vietnam Church hosts a three-day bash to celebrate the arrival of the Lunar New Year, Tet, and Vietnamese heritage.
-All are welcome for live music, food, fireworks, games, dragon dances, and more.
-Dates for this year’s celebration are Feb.
-8-10.
+All are welcome for live music, delicious Vietnamese food, fireworks, games, dragon dances, and more.
+Dates for this year’s celebration are February 7-9.

 5. Unleash your inner nerd at Chewbacchus

-Chewbacchus, a relative newcomer to the Mardi Gras parade scene, is preparing for its ninth year.
-While the spectacle of professionally-decorated floats, unlimited trinkets, and marching bands of St. Charles Avenue parades is not to be missed, Chewbacchus offers a parade of a different kind.
-This year’s parade, which rolls (er, walks) on Feb.
-9, is themed “Space Farce” and speaks to the nerdy nature of the krewe.
-Catch plenty of interplanetary-themed sub-krewes, mythical creatures, Jurassic Park characters, and many more in out-of-this-world costumes.
+Chewbacchus, a relative newcomer to the Mardi Gras parade scene, is preparing for its 10th year.
+While the spectacle of professionally-decorated floats, unlimited trinkets, and marching bands of St. Charles Avenue parades is not to be missed, Chewbacchus offers a parade of a different color.
+This year’s parade, which rolls (er, walks) on February 1, speaks to the nerdy nature of the krewe.
+Catch plenty of interplanetary-themed sub-krewes like Trekkies, mythical creatures, Jurassic Park characters, Sharknados, and many more in out-of-this-world costumes.

 6. Watch a Pelicans game at the arena

 New Orleans Pelicans basketball games are a relatively affordable and fun way to spend an evening.
-Home games take place throughout the month at the Smoothie King Center, starting Feb.
-4 when the Pelicans take on the Indiana Pacers.
-Other home games include the Minnesota Timberwolves (2/8), the Orlando Magic (2/12), the Oklahoma City Thunder (2/14), the Los Angeles Lakers (2/23), and the Philadelphia 76ers (2/25).
+Home games take place throughout the month at the Smoothie King Center, starting February 4 when the Pelicans take on the Milwaukee Bucks.
+Other home games include the Portland Trail Blazers (2/11), the Oklahoma City Thunder (2/13), and the Cleveland Cavaliers (2/28).
 Look out for the Pelicans’ team mascots—you’ll know them when you see them.

-7. See Broadway in New Orleans with the Book of Mormon
+7. See Broadway in New Orleans with Charlie and the Chocolate Factory

 8. Run in the Rock ‘n’ Roll Marathon

-Try your foot in one of this year’s Rock ‘n’ Roll charity races, which “run” Feb.
-9 and 10.
+Try your foot in one of this year’s Rock ‘n’ Roll charity races, which “run” February 8 and 9.
 There are four race length options available: a marathon, a half marathon, a 10k, and a 5k.
 Live music spurs runners (or walkers) toward the finish line.
 The races raise money for St. Jude Children’s Research Hospital.

 New Orleans already has a romantic air about it, making it the perfect place to spend time with a partner or significant other.
-In 2019, Valentine’s Day falls on a Thursday in the middle of Carnival season.
-Since parades are reserved for the weekend, take advantage of this brief opening to enjoy quality time with a partner or a friend (or, follow Leslie Knope’s lead and celebrate Galentine’s Day with lady friends on Feb.
+In 2019, Valentine’s Day falls on a Friday in the middle of Carnival season.
+Spend the day enjoying quality time with a partner or a friend (or, follow Leslie Knope’s lead and celebrate Galentine’s Day with lady friends on Feb.
 13).
 Take a stroll along Royal Street to window shop the many art galleries.
 Then, if the weather cooperates, rent Blue Bikes and ride to City Park.
 To close out the day, catch some parades, make a late dinner reservation at one of the many restaurants offering a romantic ambiance, and then check out some late night live music.
-Check out our date night guide for ideas.
+See our date night guide for ideas.

 Many aspects of Mardi Gras are family-friendly (believe it or not), but the irreverent duo of Krewe du Vieux and krewedelusion are not among them (though an odd child has been spotted at the parades in recent years).
-Both parades, with their small-scale floats and walking sub-krewes (such as the Mystic Krewe of Spermes, if that tells you anything) wind through the Marigny and French Quarter.
-Local musician Walter “Wolfman” Washington is Krewe du Vieux’s 2019 king.
+Both parades, with their small-scale floats and walking sub-krewes (such as the Mystic Krewe of Spermes, if that tells you anything) wind through the Marigny and French Quarter on February 8.

 The month of February also features several big-name musical acts coming to the Smoothie King Center.
-Panic!
-At The Disco’s Pray For The Wicked Tour is scheduled for Feb.
-9. If you have not heard of Panic!
-At the Disco, you may be in luck—Alabama’s 50th anniversary tour is scheduled for February 7, and Country Music Hall of Famer Alan Jackson takes the stage on Feb.
-16. Finally, KISS ends their 45-year career with the END OF THE ROAD tour, which stops in New Orleans on Feb.
-22.
+Tool is scheduled for February 1.
+If you have not heard of Tool, you may be in luck—Celine Dion’s Courage World Tour is scheduled for February 7, and Country Music Hall of Famer Alan Jackson takes the stage on February 15.